RafGrande93/airline_passengers/README.md

-# Air Passengers Forecasting with Time Series Analysis
+# Air passengers forecasting with time series analysis

 This project analyzes monthly airline passenger numbers from 1949 to 1960 using time series analysis techniques.
 The goal is to identify trend and seasonality patterns in the data and compare different forecasting models.

-## Project Overview
+## Project overview

 The notebook performs the following steps: